-Essential oils that are believed to be capable of producing analgesic effect include peppermint, rosemary, eucalyptus, and lavender.
+Essential oils that are believed to be capable of producing analgesic effects include peppermint, rosemary, eucalyptus, and lavender.
 You may blend two or more of these oils together to improve the results.

 It is not always a case of doom and gloom when we talk about fats.
 You cannot really enjoy awesome health when you avoid them completely.

 Omega-3 fatty acids, which you get mainly from fish, are leading examples of fats that you need to enjoy superb health.
 There is evidence that fatty acids support joint health.

 Omega-3 fatty acids reduce pain and joint stiffness.
 This explains why you will commonly find them recommended for people with arthritis.